fleetdm/fleet/docs/2-Deployment/2-Configuration.md

 ```

-Basically, just capitalize the option and prepend `KOLIDE_` to it in order to get the environment variable.
+Basically, just capitalize the option and prepend `FLEET_` to it in order to get the environment variable.
 The conversion works the same the opposite way.

 ##### MySQL